domainersuitedev/delicious-api/api/posts.md

 </dates>
 ```

+## `/v1/posts/all?`

-## `/v1/posts/all?` — fetch all bookmarks by date or index range
+Fetch all bookmarks by date or index range.

-Returns all posts.
 Please use sparingly.
-Call the update function to see if
-you need to fetch this at all.
+Call the update function to see if you need to fetch this at all.

 ### Arguments